 Almost 98% of Canadian grown Canola is genetically engineered for herbicide resistance.
 U.S. sugar beet production is estimated to be over 95% genetically modified for herbicide resistance.
 GMO sweet corn, papaya, zucchini, and yellow summer squash are also for sale in grocery stores, but in far lesser amounts.
 Genetically modified alfalfa is grown for use as hay and forage for animals.

-NEW: ‘White Russet’ brand potatoes, genetically modified to resist bruising were introduced to some grocery stores in 2015, but are not yet widely available.
-Genetically engineered non-browning ‘Arctic’ apples have been deregulated by the USDA and are expected to be on the market in 2016.
+‘White Russet’ brand potatoes, genetically modified to resist bruising were introduced to some grocery stores in 2015.
+Genetically engineered non-browning ‘Arctic’ apples have been deregulated by the USDA and have been on the market since 2016.

 Other Sources of GMOs: